KrasotskyMaxim/pds-calculator/README.md

-This is a desktop app for calculating PRS of your company
+This is a desktop app for calculating PDS of your company